 Grace actively works to minimize the generation of hazardous waste by:

-Working with drum recyclers to minimize disposal of waste drums
+- Working with drum recyclers to minimize the disposal of waste drums

-- Grace specialty catalyst facilities in Baton Rouge, Curtis Bay, Norco and Tarragona employ a variety of processes to recover and either reuse or resell solvent thereby reducing the generation of waste.
+- Multiple Grace facilities employ a variety of processes to recover and either reuse or resell solvent.

 Grace facilities monitor water discharges through effluent flow meters and sample collection points for parameters and at intervals specified by our facilities operating permits.
 Common parameters include temperature and pH.

 Grace utilized the WRI Aqueduct tool to approximate the level of Baseline water stress at each of its facilities around the world.
-Areas with a baseline water stress score above 3.0 (High to Very High) were identified as being within water stressed areas.
-Based on this screening, 9 percent of Graces total water withdrawals are from water stressed areas.
-Based on Grace's prioritized assessment of its hazards and risks, water-related risk issues have not presented a significant enough risk to conduct a more thorough targeted hazard and risk assessment of our organizations water risks.
+Areas with a baseline water stress score above 3.0 (High to Very High) were identified as being within water-stressed areas.
+Based on this screening, 6 percent of Graces' total water withdrawals are from water-stressed areas.
+Based on Grace's prioritized assessment of its hazards and risks, water-related risk issues have not presented a significant enough risk to conduct a more thorough targeted hazard and risk assessment of our organization's water risks.
 Regardless, we continue to strive towards the decreased consumption of water resources throughout our operation.

-Each of our businesses continue to reduce water consumption intensity (water used per unit of production) within their discrete manufacturing processes.
+Each of our businesses continues to reduce water consumption intensity (water used per unit of production) within their discrete manufacturing processes.

-- Investments in plant instrumentation at our Valleyfield facility has optimized wastewater management to protect local river ecosystems.
+- Investments in plant instrumentation at our Valleyfield facility have optimized wastewater management to protect local river ecosystems.